How to Save Money on Your Trip to American Samoa

 If you plan on keeping connected for your whole trip, you’ll save money and have a more reliable connection if you connect to the internet using a local SIM card.
 The local phone networks also hire out portable modems if you need to connect alternative devices or your phone isn’t compatible with the local frequency.

-Learn more about getting connected with our complete guide, The Best SIM Card in American Samoa for Travellers LINK#TT015.
+Learn more about getting connected with our complete guide, The Best SIM Card in American Samoa for Travellers.

-The highlights of American Samoa are not helicopter rides, skydiving or spa treatments (although the latter is actually quite affordable in Pago), but its natural wonders LINK#TTD076.
+The highlights of American Samoa are not helicopter rides, skydiving or spa treatments (although the latter is actually quite affordable in Pago), but its natural wonders.

-Discovering waterfalls, national park hiking trails, historical sites and coastal formations doesn’t demand too much from your wallet, even if you need to pay an entry fee most of the time, as is customary in American Samoa.
-Fill up your time sightseeing instead of doing costly activities and you’re sure to save big!
+Discovering waterfalls, national park hiking trails, historical sites and coastal formations doesn’t demand too much from your wallet, even if you need to pay the odd beach fee, as is customary in American Samoa.
+Fill your time sightseeing instead of doing costly activities and you’re sure to save big!

-For a list of affordable attractions and experiences, in which we state what’s free and what’s not, take a look at the 20 Free & Cheap Things to Do in American Samoa LINK#TTD071.
+For a list of affordable attractions and experiences, in which we state what’s free and what’s not, take a look at the 40 Free & Cheap Things to Do in American Samoa.

 Whatever you do, don’t waste money (and kill the environment) by buying bottles of water throughout your trip.